John Kruk: Hello, Mr. Chirac. Nice to meet you. Let's get right down to buisness.

 JC: I do not understand how this question pertains to me.
 The French government is a parliamentary democracy that does not have jurisdiction over the foodstuffs served in local restaurants and cafes.
 Intrusive domestic policy is not our aim.

 JK: Ok Jacky, but what do you think about the NL East?
-Do the Mets have enough pitching to win it?
+Do the Mets have enough p

 JC: I do not closely observe American baseball to conclusively answer that question.